Letztes Update: 17. Januar 2026

 Antwort der Redaktion

 To determine if "The Hunger Games" is sci-fi, it's essential to understand what science fiction entails.
 Sci-fi often involves futuristic settings, advanced technology, and speculative concepts that challenge our understanding of the world.
-It frequently explores the impact of these elements on society and individuals.
+It frequently explores the impact of scientific advancements on society.

 Last updated 3 mins ago